Lyse Doucet

-Lyse Marie Doucet (/liːz duˈsɛt/; born 24 December 1958) is a Canadian journalist who is the BBC's Chief International Correspondent and senior presenter.
-She presents on BBC World Service radio and BBC World News television, and also reports for BBC Radio 4 and BBC News in the United Kingdom, including Newshour and Newscast.
+Lyse Marie Doucet (/liːz duˈsɛt/; born 24 December 1958) is a Canadian journalist who is the Chief International Correspondent and senior presenter for the BBC.
+She presents on BBC World Service radio and BBC World News television, and reports for BBC Radio 4 and BBC News in the United Kingdom, including Newshour and Newscast.
 She also makes and presents documentaries.

 Early life and education

 Doucet was born on 24 December 1958 in Bathurst, New Brunswick, Canada, where she grew up in an Anglophone family.
 Her father was Clarence "Boo" Emile Doucet, and her mother Norma.
 She is one of six children.
 Her sister is Andrea Doucet, a Canadian professor of sociology.
 She has Acadian and Irish ancestry.
-She graduated in 1980 with a Bachelor of Arts (BA) degree from Queen's University at Kingston, Ontario, where she wrote for the university newspaper.
-In her youth, Doucet enjoyed curling; she was the lead on the New Brunswick curling team at the 1975 Canada Winter Games, while she was a student at Bathurst High School.
+In her youth, Doucet enjoyed curling; she was the lead on the New Brunswick curling team at the 1975 Canada Winter Games, while she attended Bathurst High School.

-She gained a Master of Arts (MA) degree in international relations from the University of Toronto in 1982.
+In 1980, she gained a BA from Queen's University at Kingston, Ontario, where she wrote for the university newspaper.
+In 1982, she obtained an MA in international relations from the University of Toronto.
 The same year, she undertook a four-month volunteer assignment teaching English with Canadian Crossroads International in the Ivory Coast.
 She is currently one of the organisation's honorary patrons.